CharlesTaylor7/legal-matters/PLAN.md

         *   Tailwind CSS
         *   Prisma
         *   NextAuth.js (for authentication, can be configured for JWT)
-        *   tRPC (optional, but `create-t3-app` includes it.
-You can still create standard Next.js API routes as per instructions).
     *   This will set up a basic Next.js application with TypeScript, Tailwind, and Prisma configured.

 2.  **Configure ESLint & Prettier**: